Coalition Leadership

 In August of 2003, Mr. Taylor left the Air District to assume the role of Director of Strategic Marketing Planning for Cleaire, an exhaust emission control company and returned to the Air District in 2007 as a Division Manager overseeing the implementation of a wide range of programs including Mobile Programs, Land Use Programs, Communications Programs and Climate Change Programs.

-Is an Air Quality Analyst and Grant Writer with a 96% success rate with the Sacramento Metropolitan Air Quality Management District.
+Gina ONeal is an Air Quality Analyst and Grant Writer with a 96% success rate with the Sacramento Metropolitan Air Quality Management District.
 Her niche is event planning with an attendance record upwards of 600 in 2018.
 Together with Tim Taylor, her mentor and co-coordinator, they have held over 18 workshops, trainings, and events in the past 12 months.
 Additionally, O’Neal has brought in over $27 million in grant funds for different transportation projects including Sacramento Area Council of Governments’ Green Region and TDM Innovations grants and California Energy Commission’s ZEV Readiness Plan, of which she is the project manager.
 She is eager to collaborate with other Clean Cities Coordinators and is always open to sharing her testimony and helping others think outside the box.

-Tim Taylor - Vice President and Co-Director
+Tim Taylor - Co-Director

 Tim Taylor managed the Land Use, Communications and Mobile Source Division at the Sacramento Metropolitan Air Quality Management District (SMAQMD) from 1996 to 2003 and again from 2007 to his retirement in August of 2018.
 He began at the Air District in 1991 in the "Clean Alternative Fuels/Low-emission Vehicles (CAF/LEV) Program" and became a Division Manager in 1995.